-The vineyard spreads over 10.7 hectares with three grape varieties : merlot (70%), cabernet franc (25%) et petit-verdot (5%).
-The petit-verdot is a newcomer complementing the others in 2010/2011 by bringing further aromatic complexity and density.
-Included in the blend of Couvent des Jacobins since the 2014 vintage, it reinforces the identity of the estate without changing its underlying winemaking philosophy.
+The vineyard spreads over 10.7 hectares with three grape varieties : merlot, cabernet franc and petit-verdot since 2010.
+The petit-verdot brings further aromatic complexity and density.
+Included in the blend of Couvent des Jacobins since the 2014 vintage, and reinforces the identity of the estate without changing its underlying winemaking philosophy.
 The average age of the vineyard is about 40 years.

-Couvent des Jacobins vines grow over 14 different types of sub-soils.
-These are grouped into 4 main ones.
-The cabernet franc, on the limestone plateau of Saint-Émilion, right in front of Couvent des Jacobins; the cabernet franc, at the « Rivalon » plot, a sandy-clay zone in the Southwest slope, with the unique characteristics of having a high share of limestone reflux ('molasses du fronsadais') in the soil; the merlot, on the sandy-clay plots of the Southwest hill of Saint-Émilion; and the petit-verdot, on the clay and limestone soil of the Northeast plateau, at the entrance of Saint-Émilion.
+Couvent des Jacobins vines grow over 14 different types of sub-soils, grouped into 4 main soils : the limestone plateau (right in front of Couvent des Jacobins); sandy-clay with limestone reflux ('molasses du fronsadais') ; sandy-clay (Southwest hill of Saint-Émilion); and clay and limestone (Northeast plateau, at the entrance of Saint-Émilion).

-We use four-way ploughing throughout the estate (no herbicides have ever been used), some plots being grassed to regulate the energy of the plant.
-The estate is currently under organic conversion.
+We use four-way ploughing throughout the estate.
 The relatively old age of the vineyard gives the berries a natural concentration with yields of typically 35 hectolitres per hectare in a given year.
 We follow the plots agronomically to optimize leafing, green harvesting and control the homogeneity of the crop.
-But never excessively.
+The estate is currently under organic conversion.

-Once the grapes are harvested, they are brought in small containers ('cagettes') to the cuvier of Couvent des Jacobins, one of the rare ones located at the center of Saint-Émilion.
-The grapes are delicately destemmed, and the berries sorted a second time.
-The vatting takes place by gravity to maintain the integrity of the berries, with an emphasis made on parcel-specific vatting.
+The harvest exclusively takes place by hand in small containers "cagettes", with a first sorting on the plant and a second one after destemming, in the cuvier of Couvent des Jacobins, one of the rare ones located at the center of Saint-Émilion.
+Vatting takes place by gravity to maintain the integrity of the berries, with an emphasis made on parcel-specific vatting (each cement vat generally contains the crop from 0.5 to 1 hectare per plot).
 We vinify the petit-verdot separately in oak given the very small quantities.
-The berries go through a cold pre-fermentation maceration during a few days, depending on the years and the plots.
+The berries may go through a cold pre-fermentation maceration during a few days, depending on the years and the plots.
 Given our emphasis on finesse and balance, the maceration generally does not exceed 30 days, and typically takes place below 30 degrees.

-We barrel the wine by gravity, generally in November and December after the fermentation is completed.
-We age all the first wine in oak barrels.
+We barrel the wine by gravity, generally in November and December, all in oak barrels.
 The choice of the barrel and the proportion between new oak and one-year oak depends on the vintage, though our philosophy of balance and finesse generally leads us to use a maximum of 50% to 55% of new oak.
 The moderate use of new oak helps preserve the aromatic complexity and the finesse of the fruit.
 Ageing generally lasts 12 to 15 months in the air-conditioned roman cellar, with regular tastings.
 We rack the wines during ageing only if we deem it necessary after tasting, generally two to three times.

 We invite you to read more technical details on this page.